What are Debits and Credits?

-The Liabilities account indicate the enterprise’s debt to other vendors and financial institutions.
+The Liabilities account indicates the enterprise’s debt to other vendors and financial institutions.
 The liabilities are classified as Long-term liabilities and Short-term or current liabilities.
-The examples of long-term liabilities are bank loans, mortgage repayment and so on.
-The examples of current liabilities are accounts payable, outstanding payments and so on.
+Examples of long-term liabilities are bank loans, mortgage repayment, and so on.
+The examples of current liabilities are accounts payable, outstanding payments, and so on.
 The owner or the proprietor’s investment in the business is also a liability to the enterprise.

 The liability and the equity accounts are recorded in the same manner in the double-entry system of accounting.
-The increase in equity and liabilities are credits recorded in the right side of the “T” format of the ledger, and the decrease in equity and liabilities are debits recorded in the left side of the “T” format of the ledger.
+The increase in equity and liabilities are credits recorded on the right side of the “T” format of the ledger, and the decrease in equity and liabilities are debits recorded on the left side of the “T” format of the ledger.

 A transaction involving the liabilities account:

-The enterprise has accounts payable of $5000 which is accounts payable and a current liability.
+The enterprise has accounts payable of $5000, which is accounts payable and current liability.
 When paying, the journal entry will be

 Accounts Payable A/C Dr $5000